-- 2.3.1 An operator requiring meteorological service or changes in existing meteorological service shall notify, sufficiently in advance, MMS or the meteorological office(s) concerned.
-The minimum amount of advance notice required shall be as agreed between MMS or meteorological office(s) and the operator concerned. - 2.3.2 The MMS shall be notified by the operator requiring service when: - a) new routes or new types of operations are planned; - b) changes of a lasting character are to be made in scheduled operations; and - c) other changes, affecting the provision of meteorological service, are planned. - Such information shall contain all details necessary for the planning of appropriate arrangements by MMS. - 2.3.3 The aerodrome meteorological office, or the meteorological office concerned, shall be notified by the operator or a flight crew member: - a) of flight schedules; - b) when non-scheduled flights are to be operated; and
+- 2.3.1 An operator requiring meteorological service or changes in existing meteorological service shall notify, sufficiently in advance, the meteorological authority or the meteorological office(s) concerned.
+The minimum amount of advance notice required shall be as agreed between the meteorological authority or meteorological office(s) and the operator concerned. - 2.3.2 The meteorological authority shall be notified by the operator requiring service when: - a) new routes or new types of operations are planned; - b) changes of a lasting character are to be made in scheduled operations; and - c) other changes, affecting the provision of meteorological service, are planned. - Such information shall contain all details necessary for the planning of appropriate arrangements by the meteorological authority. - 2.3.3 The operator or a flight crew member shall ensure that, where required by the meteorological authority in consultation with users, the aerodrome meteorological office concerned is notified: - a) of flight schedules;

-- c) when flights are delayed, advanced or cancelled. - 2.3.4 The notification to the aerodrome meteorological office of individual flights should contain the following information except that, in the case of scheduled flights, the requirement for some or all of this information may be waived as agreed between the aerodrome meteorological office and the operator concerned: - a) aerodrome of departure and estimated time of departure; - b) destination and estimated time of arrival; - c) route to be flown and estimated times of arrival at, and departure from, any intermediate aerodrome(s); - d) alternate aerodromes needed to complete the operational flight plan and taken from the relevant list contained in the regional air navigation plan; - e) cruising level; - f) type of flight, whether under visual or instrument flight rules; - g) type of meteorological information requested for a flight crew member, whether flight documentation and/or briefing or consultation; and - h) time(s) at which briefing, consultation and/or flight documentation are required.
+- b) when non-scheduled flights are to be operated; and - c) when flights are delayed, advanced or cancelled. - 2.3.4 The notification to the aerodrome meteorological office of individual flights should contain the following information except that, in the case of scheduled flights, the requirement for some or all of this information may be waived as agreed between the aerodrome meteorological office and the operator concerned: - a) aerodrome of departure and estimated time of departure; - b) Destination and estimated time of arrival; - c) route to be flown and estimated times of arrival at, and departure from, any intermediate aerodrome(s); - d) alternate aerodromes needed to complete the operational flight plan and taken from the relevant list contained in the regional air navigation plan; - e) cruising level; - f) type of flight, whether under visual or instrument flight rules; - g) type of meteorological information requested for a flight crew member, whether flight documentation and/or briefing or consultation; and - h) time(s) at which briefing, consultation and/or flight documentation are required.

-CHAPTER 3 WORLD AREA FORECAST SYSTEM AND METEOROLOGICAL OFFICES
+CHAPTER 3 GLOBAL SYSTEMS, SUPPORTING CENTRES AND METEOROLOGICAL OFFICES